winston/Conference_Planning_Playbook/README.md

 ### Start Marketing

-Tell the Ruby community!
+Tell the community!
 Tweet it!
 Facebook it!
+Email!

 ### Budgeting